Object relations theory: Depressive position

-Klein saw the depressive position as an important developmental milestone that continues to mature throughout the life span.
-The splitting and part object relations that characterize the earlier phase are succeeded by the capacity to perceive that the other who frustrates is also the one who gratifies.
-Schizoid defenses are still in evidence, but feelings of guilt, grief, and the desire for reparation gain dominance in the developing mind.

 In the depressive position, the infant is able to experience others as whole, which radically alters object relationships from the earlier phase.
 "Before the depressive position, a good object is not in any way the same thing as a bad object.
 It is only in the depressive position that polar qualities can be seen as different aspects of the same object."
 Increasing nearness of good and bad brings a corresponding integration of ego.

 In a development which Grotstein terms the "primal split", the infant becomes aware of separateness from the mother.
 This awareness allows guilt to arise in response to the infant's previous aggressive phantasies when bad was split from good.
 The mother's temporary absences allow for continuous restoration of her "as an image of representation" in the infant mind.
 Symbolic thought may now arise, and can only emerge once access to the depressive position has been obtained.
 With the awareness of the primal split, a space is created in which the symbol, the symbolized, and the experiencing subject coexist.
 History, subjectivity, interiority, and empathy all become possible.

 The anxieties characteristic of the depressive position shift from a fear of being destroyed to a fear of destroying others.
 In fact or phantasy, one now realizes the capacity to harm or drive away a person who one ambivalently loves.
 The defenses characteristic of the depressive position include the manic defenses, repression and reparation.
 The manic defenses are the same defenses evidenced in the paranoid-schizoid position, but now mobilized to protect the mind from depressive anxiety.
 As the depressive position brings about an increasing integration in the ego, earlier defenses change in character, becoming less intense and allowing for an increased awareness of psychic reality.

 In working through depressive anxiety, projections are withdrawn, allowing the other more autonomy, reality, and a separate existence.
 The infant, whose destructive phantasies were directed towards the bad mother who frustrated, now begins to realize that bad and good, frustrating and satiating, it is always the same mother.
 Unconscious guilt for destructive phantasies arises in response to the continuing love and attention provided by caretakers.

 [As] fears of losing the loved one become active, a very important step is made in the development.
 These feelings of guilt and distress now enter as a new element into the emotion of love.
 They become an inherent part of love, and influence it profoundly both in quality and quantity.